 And let's not forget about the environmental impact, CMNGD is using compost from local restaurants and turning it into biofuel technology and using solar power to heat their water.
 This significantly reduces their environmental impact and reduces operational costs.

-CMNGD customers are locally owned and operated restaurants, hotels, spas, fitness centres and events, please support our partners and please refer those businesses to us.
+CMNGD customers are locally owned and operated restaurants, spas, fitness centres and events, please support our partners and please refer those businesses to us.